The Support at Home program (launched on 1 November 2025): The next stage of aged care

 If you're a family member or carer

-Families and carers will also benefit from the changes.
+Families and carers also benefit from the changes.

-With quarterly reviews built into every care plan, you'll see a more structured approach to monitoring your loved one's wellbeing.
+With quarterly reviews built into every care plan, there is a more structured approach to monitoring your loved one's wellbeing.

 The dedicated care management portion of each budget (around 10%) means there will always be someone keeping an eye on how things are going.